IndoNLP/nusa-crowd/README.md

 #### My dataset has multiple labels for a span of text - what do I do?

 In many of our schemas, we have a 1:1 mapping between a key and its label (i.e. in KB, entity and label).
 In some datasets, we've noticed that there are multiple labels assigned to a text entity.
-Generally speaking, if a big-bio key has multiple labels associated with it, please populate the list with multiple instances of (key, label) according to each label that correspond to it.
+Generally speaking, if a nusantara key has multiple labels associated with it, please populate the list with multiple instances of (key, label) according to each label that correspond to it.

 So for instance if the dataset has an entity "copper" with the  types "Pharmacologic Substance" and "Biologically Active", please create one entity with type "Pharmacologic Substance" and an associated unique id *and* another entity with type "Biologically Active" with a different unique id.
 The rest of the inputs (text, offsets, and normalization) of both entities will be identical.